 The series is called Bikram Yoga, if practiced in the same sequence in a mirror walled room heated to 40°C with a slip-proof carpet floor and taught by a teacher certified by Bikram Choudhury himself.

-The 26 postures start and finish with one breathing excercise.
+The 26 poses start and finish with one breathing excercise.
 Also in Bikram Yoga we have short breaks of stillness between the poses to get the maximum health benefits of each pose.

 Beginners are welcome in every class.
 They start off in the back row and try each pose to their best ability.
 After regular practice they can move up to the next row and be a leading example for the beginners behind.

 Bikram Yoga is taught in the exact same manner all over the world.
-You can not only observe your body changing class by class, but you can also jump right into any Bikram Yoga class while travelling in any of the more than 1000 studios worldwide.
+You can not only observe your body changing class by class, but you can also jump right into any Bikram Yoga class while travelling in any of the many other studios worldwide.

 Bikram Yoga stands for the same quality standard all over the world.
 The same experience, the same heat and of course, showers are always at your convenience.

 The cleansing of your body, mind and soul will soon become a regular routine like taking a daily shower or brushing your teeth.

 Based on a scientifically proven path to health, Bikram Yoga is known for its myriad medicinal benefits and its extraordinary ability to train and calm the mind.

 The series of positions has a high therapeutic effect on all people, whether beginners or advanced.
 Indeed, those with injuries, out of shape, or those burdened with serious medical problems will be the first to experience the incredible effects of Bikram Yoga!

 The 26 exercises work synergistically and constructively to ensure the total workout of every system in the body and to promote optimal health and well-being.